dscarr-94/LZW/README.md

 # LZW
-LZW Compression using a dictionary and common symbol sequences to compress data Optimized memory usage and maximized efficiency by using bit packing and dictionary recycling Supports Decompression
+LZW Compression using a dictionary and common symbol sequences to compress data Optimized memory usage by using a TRIE data structure Maximized efficiency by using bit packing and dictionary recycling Supports Decompression